 Learn how to host a website and what to look for when choosing a hosting plan in our video tutorial.

-4 Steps to Host a Website
+5 Steps to Host a Website

 1. Decide on Your Website Type

-3. Select a Hosting Plan
+3. Select a Web Hosting Plan

-Cons: having multiple websites hosted on a single server means one website’s performance can affect the rest.
+However, sharing one physical server means one website’s performance can affect the rest.
 For example, if other websites on your server experience traffic spikes, your site may slow down or even crash.

 Virtual Private Server (VPS) Hosting